djfmartins/symfony-project/README.md

 ```

 ####3) Add `http://symfony-project.dev/` to the hosts (optional)
-In order to access the project in your browser at the url `http://symfony-project.dev/`,
+In order to access the project in your browser through the url `http://symfony-project.dev/`,
 add the following line to your hosts file (`/etc/hosts`)

 ```